dnanexus/dxCompiler/dxcint/README.md

 2. **Execution**.
 To change executable run behavior - the methods `_run_executable()` and `_run_executable_inner()` can be overridden.
 3. **Validation**.
 For test validation, each subclass has to have an implementation of `_validate()` method.

+After that, an implemented test class should be added as a switch case to the `RegisteredTestFactory` class.

 ## Test suite architecture
 The following architecture is implemented to support the integration tests for dxCompiler.